 Abraham's first born son by Hagar the Egyptian was Ishmael.
 It's in the Bible, the Torah, Genesis 16:15, RSV.
 “And Hagar bore Abram a son; and Abram called the name of his son, whom Hagar bore, Ishmael.
 Abram was eighty-six years old when Hagar bore Ishmael to Abram.”

-Abraham was given a special promise that the descendants of Ishmael would become a great nation.
+Abraham was given a special promise that the descendants of Ishmael would start and become a great nation.
 It's in the Bible, the Torah, Genesis 17:20, RSV.
 “As for Ishmael, I have heard you; behold, I will bless him and make him fruitful and multiply him exceedingly; he shall be the father of twelve princes, and I will make him a great nation.”

 His name (Ishmael) was given by God through the angel, and stands as a perpetual reminder of God's mercy.
 Ishmael means “God hears” - and understands, and will respond in your times of need.
 It's in the Bible, the Torah, Genesis 16:7-11, RSV.
 “The angel of the Lord found her by a spring of water in the wilderness the spring on the way to Shur.
 And he said, "Hagar, maid of Sarai, where have you come from and where are you going?"
 She said, "I am fleeing from my mistress Sarai."
 The angel of the Lord said to her, "Return to your mistress, and submit to her."
 The angel of the Lord also said to her, "I will so greatly multiply your descendants that they cannot be numbered for multitude."
 And the angel of the Lord said to her, "Behold, you are with child, and shall bear a son; you shall call his name Ishmael; because the Lord has given heed to your affliction.”